Rent an Aerial / Boom / Scissor Lift

 We’ve put together a guide designed to help you in determining the proper scissor lift or boom lift for your application, and answer frequently asked questions that will help you in selecting the proper aerial equipment for the job.

 When you are ready to move forward on your project, we’re here to help you get started.
 Fill out the Aerial Lift Rental Reservation form, and get your equipment ASAP!

 Type of Aerial Lift

-To choose the proper piece of aerial lift for your job, you need to identify what the job requires.
+To choose the proper aerial lift for your project, identify what the project requires.

 - If you need a large work platform and need to lift a lot of weight or several people, a scissor lift is perfect for the job.

-- If you need to lift one person, extreme lifting heights, or need to reach out over or around objects, a boom lift is a great choice.
+- If your project is to lift one person, extreme lifting heights, or need to reach out over or around objects, a boom lift is a great choice.

-- If you need to move material to extreme heights over extreme terrain, a telescopic boom lift will get the job done.
+- If the job requires you to move material to extreme heights over extreme terrain, a telescopic boom lift will get the job done.